King Charles to emphasize bonds between UK and France as he welcomes Macron in first European state visit since Brexit

 Charles will also reflect on the “shared history and culture between our two peoples” and express his “awe of France’s extraordinary attributes and achievements.”

-The Macrons were greeted off the plane by the Prince and Princess of Wales on their arrival at RAF Northolt, west of London, and will travel together to Windsor where they will be treated to a full ceremonial welcome by the King and his wife.
+The Macrons were greeted off the plane by the Prince and Princess of Wales on their arrival at RAF Northolt, west of London, and traveled together to Windsor where they were treated to a full ceremonial welcome by the King and his wife.

+After descending the plane’s steps, the president greeted Prince William warmly before he lent forward and kissed Kate’s hand.

+“Together, we will address the major challenges of our time: security, defence, nuclear energy, space, innovation, artificial intelligence, migration, and culture.
+These are all areas in which we seek to act together and deepen our cooperation in a concrete, effective, and lasting way.”

+Macron’s visit comes just under two years after Charles and Camilla visited France in September 2023 and seeks to “demonstrate the depth of the ties between our two countries and peoples,” according to the Elysee Palace.

-Macron will have a busy afternoon, taking a trip into London to lay a wreath at Westminster Abbey’s Grave of the Unknown Warrior before giving an address to lawmakers in the Palace of Westminster’s Royal Gallery.
+On Tuesday, Macron has a busy afternoon with a packed itinerary that will see him take a trip into London to lay a wreath at Westminster Abbey’s Grave of the Unknown Warrior before addressing both Houses of Parliament in the Palace of Westminster’s Royal Gallery.

-In the days ahead, the French leader will hold several meetings with UK Prime Minister Keir Starmer as the pair seek to further heal the wounds after years of Brexit-fueled animosity.
+In the days ahead, the French leader will hold several meetings with UK Prime Minister Keir Starmer as the pair seek to heal wounds after years of Brexit-fueled animosity.

 Their talks are expected to focus on support for defense and security cooperation as well as tackling illegal migration across the Channel.
 On Thursday, the pair will join a UK-France Summit at Downing Street.